OSInside/kiwi/doc/source/image_description/elements.rst

   specifies the size in MB.
 If not set the EFI partition size is set to 20 MB

+efifatimagesize="nonNegativeInteger":
+  For ISO images (live and install) the EFI boot requires an embedded FAT image.
+This attribute specifies the size in MB.
+If not set the FAT image size is set to 20 MB

 efiparttable="msdos|gpt":
   For images with an EFI firmware specifies the partition table type to use.
 If not set defaults to the GPT partition